 Career Services offers extensive professional development opportunities for Syracuse University architecture students and alumni/ae, including (but not limited to):

-The Intern Development Program (IDP) is a comprehensive training program created to ensure that interns in the architecture profession gain te knowledge and skills required for the independent practice of architecture.
+Architectural Experience Program (AXP) is a comprehensive training program created to ensure that interns in the architecture profession gain the knowledge and skills required for the independent practice of architecture.
 It is also an initial requirement to become a licensed architect in the United States.

-For more information on IDP and becoming a licensed architect, see the National Council of Architectural Registration Boards (NCARB) website.
+For more information on the AXP and becoming a licensed architect, see the National Council of Architectural Registration Boards (NCARB) website.

 Patterson, David W. Getting a Job in Architecture and Design.
 New York: W.W.
 Norton, 2008.
 (Bird 4th Floor - NA1995 P29 2008)